Swiip/vanilla-modern-js/README.md

 * Web Components : Custom Elements / HTML Imports / Shadow Dom

-* CSS variables (looking for more advanced CSS features to use)
+* CSS Variables

+* CSS Grid (used it for the grid but not possible for the tiles as long as transitions doesn't work)

 * Redux clone to manage game state